SSAW14/segmentation_membership_inference/README.md

+# Segmentations-Leak: Membership Inference Attacks and Defenses in Semantic Segmentation
+by Yang He, Shadi Rahimian, Bernt Schiele and Mario Fritz.

-# segmentation_membership_inference
+# Citation

-If our work is helpful for your research, please consider citing:
+If our work is useful for your research, please consider citing:

     @inproceedings{he2020segmentations_leak,

-  title={Segmentations-Leak: Membership Inference Attacks and Defenses in Semantic Image Segmentation},

-  author={He, Yang and Rahimian, Shadi and Schiele, Bernt and Fritz, Mario},
+      title={Segmentations-Leak: Membership Inference Attacks and Defenses in Semantic Image Segmentation}, author={He, Yang and Rahimian, Shadi and Schiele, Bernt and Fritz, Mario}, booktitle={ECCV},

-  booktitle={ECCV},

       year={2020}
     }

+## Questions

+Please contact 'yang.he@cispa.saarland' or 'yang@mpi-inf.mpg.de'